LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

-While it therefore follows that ARKStep can be used to solve every problem solvable by ERKStep, using the same set of methods, we include ERKStep as a distinct time-stepping module since this simplified form admits a more efficient and memory-friendly solution process than when considering the more general form :eq:`IVP_simple_explicit`.
+While it therefore follows that ARKStep can be used to solve every problem solvable by ERKStep, using the same set of methods, we include ERKStep as a distinct time-stepping module since this simplified form admits a more efficient and memory-friendly implementation than the more general form :eq:`IVP_simple_explicit`.

 .. _Mathematics.MRIStep: